-It can be argued that the public right takes precedence over the private right-the requirement for owners and occupiers to keep clear of obstruction and to avoid damaging the surface are basic highway law-therefore priority should be given to the public user by segregated width for non-motorised users even at the expense of less width for motor vehicles, and in choice of surface and motorists giving way to non-motorised users.
-Design must also ensure that motorists cannot assume priority and non-motorised user routes are protected from obstruction by parked vehicles.
+It can be argued that the public right takes precedence over the private right-the requirement for owners and occupiers to keep clear, to avoid damaging the surface, to reinstate after cultivation etc. are enshrined in highway law-therefore priority should be given to the public user by segregated width for non-motorised users even at the expense of less width for motor vehicles; choice of surface and motorists giving way.
+However, attention must be given to ensure that motorists do not assume their priority and non-motorised user routes must be protected from being blocked by parked vehicles.

-On a site where available width is too narrow and the planning authority considers it appropriate to relinquish the traffic-free route, then a segregated foot-cycle-horseway should be provided so that horses and cyclists are accommodated with pedestrians separate from motor traffic.
+On a site where available width is too narrow and the planning authority considers it appropriate to relinquish the traffic-free route, then a segregated foot-cycle-horseway should be provided to the width of the bridleway so that horses and cyclists are accommodated with pedestrians separate from motor traffic.